 The initiative is “long overdue,” asserts British journalist Gaby Hinsliff, who covers politics for The Guardian and whose own kids are watched by their grandparents.

 An Australian study has found that women ages 65 to 75 who care for grandkids one day per week—no more, no less—perform better on cognitive tests than their peers.

 Reuters Health • April 3, 2015

-The owner of a restaurant in Bernalillo, N.M., wants her customers to feel right at home, so she’s rounded up portraits of their grandmothers and hung them on a wall.
+The owner of a restaurant in Bernalillo, New Mexico, wants her customers to feel right at home, so she’s rounded up portraits of their grandmothers and hung them on a wall.

 KRQE.COM • April 8, 2015